1NF053C/op/packages/blog/src/posts/post.4.ai-cybersecurity-assistant.md

 - Financial cost
 - Maintenance and enhancements

 A tireless coach needs to know where and when to receive your questions and provide you with guidance or quizzes.
-Information that is inaccessible isn't use to you.
-Your answers need to be where you already spend your time and attention.

 A tireless coach working for you day and night will cost above zero dollars.
+Information needs to be affordable.

 Coaches still need coaches.
 A cybersecurity coach needs to continuously improve to keep up with the latest threats and techniques.